NoteStars/vaultwarden-podman-rootless/README.md

 # vaultwarden-podman-rootless
 For more information, I recommend visiting Dani's Garcia on how to officially run Vaultwarden using Podman: [Using Podman](https://github.com/dani-garcia/vaultwarden/wiki/Using-Podman)

+I created this guide just for beginners to go through, along with the issues that I came across.

 ## 1. Create a Non-Root User

 `sudo useradd -m vaultwarden`